doge33/hello-world/readme.txt

 This is text for Commit to It challenge.
 This is the new line added to the file.
 Fuck this shit...
+Fuck, this is the last line I add